12hk.com

 Above: double happiness, a typical icon and Chinese character for weddings.

-Being quite a westernized city yet still rich in Chinese customs & traditions, a Hong Kong wedding can range from the vary traditional to the almost totally westernized.
+With Hong Kong being quite a westernized city yet still rich in Chinese customs & traditions, a Hong Kong wedding can range from the vary traditional to the almost totally westernized.
 But for most weddings, a mix of the two is probably most common.
+Here's a typical scenario and rundown.
+But please note that all comments and views are opinions of my own and do not reflect those of my family members ... nor their actions.

 The Pick-Up